js13kGames/Find-an-Exit/README.md

-# Hide and Do Not Sneeze
+# Hide from the Rona
 First attempt at participating in js13kgames